 Research interests

-My main research interests originate in the use of temporal logics in
+My early-career research interests originate in the use of temporal logics in

 Fixpoint logics

-A central area of my research for the last twenty years has been
+A central area of my research during the 90s and 00s was

 fixpoint logics, and particularly the modal mu-calculus.
 These provide